survivi/HaluEval-2.0/README.md

 </div>

-This is the repo for our paper: The Dawn After the Dark: An Empirical Study on Factuality Hallucination in Large Language Models.
+**The Dawn After the Dark: An Empirical Study on Factuality Hallucination in Large Language Models**